markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 errors: No known data errors
 ```

-While some amount of errors in each category is probably nothing to worry about, having millions of checksum blocks corrupted really isn't the outcome I was hoping for.
-Reconstructing the original cause of this is still not possible.
+As mentioned before, some amount of errors in each category is probably nothing to worry about, but having millions of checksum blocks corrupted really wasn't the outcome I was hoping for.
 Sure, both disks aren't exactly factory new, but since their age is years apart, they have different capacities, and they weren't even used in the same system for the same amount of time, I found it very unlikely that both disks failed on a hardware level.
+Still, I had to do _something_ about it.

 ## Trying to resolve the reported ZFS errors

-While researching on the internet about this I found suggestions about replacing the cabling and/or possibly even the drive controller.
-Since I wasn't able to do either without waiting for a package delivery, I wanted to let ZFS handle issues that it found using the available parity data and investigate wether this was a one-off thing or possibly an ongoing, slow corruption mess.
+While researching online about small amounts of errors, I found suggestions about replacing the cabling and/or possibly even the drive controller.
+Since I wasn't able to do either without waiting for a package delivery, I wanted to give ZFS a shot at handling the errors that it detected using the available parity data and investigate wether this was a one-off thing or possibly an ongoing, slow corruption mess lateron.
 So I went ahead and did what `zpool status` suggested and cleared the error counts using `zpool clear vol1`.
-This took a couple seconds and automatically started a resilver of the pool right after it finished, which also took a considerable amount of time (about 12 hours) and greeted me with the following:
+This took a couple seconds and automatically started a resilver of the pool right after, which also took a considerable amount of time (about 12 hours) and greeted me with the following:

 ```
 ZFS has finished a resilver: